gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 core is needed to continue to improve absolute performance.
-The location of the scaling limit depends on the processor, presence of GPUs, network, and simulation algorithm, but it is worth measuring at around ~200 atoms/core if you need maximum throughput.
+The location of the scaling limit depends on the processor, presence of GPUs, network, and simulation algorithm, but it is worth measuring at around ~200 particles/core if you need maximum throughput.

 There are further command-line parameters that are relevant in these cases.

 ``-tunepme``
+    Defaults to "on."
 If "on," will optimize various aspects of the PME and DD algorithms, shifting load between ranks and/or GPUs to maximize throughput

+``-dlb``
+    Can be set to "auto," "no," or "yes."
+    Defaults to "auto."
+Doing Dynamic Load Balancing between MPI ranks is needed to maximize performance.
+This is particularly important for molecular systems with heterogeneous particle or interaction density.
+When a certain threshold for performance loss is exceeded, DLB activates and shifts particles between ranks to improve performance.

 ``-gcom``
-    Can be used to limit global communication every n steps.
-This can improve performance for highly parallel simulations where this global communication step becomes the bottleneck.
-For a global thermostat and/or barostat, the temperature and/or pressure will also only be updated every ``-gcom`` steps.
-By default, it is set to the minimum of :mdp:`nstcalcenergy` and :mdp:`nstlist`.
+    During the simulation :ref:`gmx mdrun` must communicate between all ranks to compute quantities such as kinetic energy.
+By default, this happens whenever plausible, and is influenced by a lot of [.mdp options](#mdp-options).
+The period between communication phases
+    must be a multiple of :mdp:`nstlist`, and defaults to the minimum of :mdp:`nstcalcenergy` and :mdp:`nstlist`.
+    ``mdrun -gcom`` sets the number of steps that must elapse between such communication phases, which can improve performance when running on a lot of nodes.
+Note that this means that _e.g._ temperature coupling algorithms will
+    effectively remain at constant energy until the next global communication phase.

+Note that ``-tunepme`` has more effect when there is more than one :term:`node`, because the cost of communication for the PP and PME ranks differs.
+It still shifts load between PP and PME ranks, but does not change the number of separate PME ranks in use.

+Note also that ``-dlb`` and ``-tunepme`` can interfere with each other, so if you experience performance variation that could result from this, you may wish to tune PME separately, and run the result with ``mdrun -notunepme -dlb yes``.

 The :ref:`gmx tune_pme` utility is available to search a wider range of parameter space, including making safe